ellennickles/xphoto-s23/week10/README.md

   What did you have trouble with or what was confusing?
 Do you feel like a photographer?
 - **Tips**
-  - Make sure to run the configuration cell and save those changes before you run the training cell.
+  - Make sure to run the configuration cells and save those changes before you run the training cell.
   - If you copy paths to filenames and folders, any spaces in those names will throw errors.